instabase/blueprint-oss/README.md

 There are two color schemes available for Studio.
 Toggling between them must be done manually.
 The default is the dark color scheme.
-To switch to the dark color scheme, run the following command.
+To switch to the light color scheme, run the following command.
 You may need to restart the front-end development server.

 ```